steveschnepp/blog.pwkf.org/_posts/2022-09-18-always-optimize-for-dummies.md

 ```

 The last `player_x = clamped_player_x` is particularly interesting, as it
-clearly shows that this assigment is a some specific one.
+clearly shows that this assigment is one to a different scope.
 Therefore it has its
 own line with the 1SLOC rule number 3.